chingu-voyages/v17-vue-team-01/README.md

 }
 ```
 Other options can be tried (wrong password, non existing user)
-The output contains the token to be saved in local storage
+The output contains the token to be saved in local storage, token expiration time is currently 7 days

-+ Get token from output and used it for me route:
++ Get token from output and use it for profile route:

 GET http://v17-vue-team-01.test:5000/api/users/profile with header key:x-access-token value:token from login
 + Output should be the user information, together with its events:
 ```
+[
     {
     "events": [
         "5e7b755606c9f25fad22248f"
     ],